Zebreu/DeorphaNN/README.md

 For each GPCR-peptide query:
 1) Use [AlphaFold-multistate](https://github.com/huhlim/alphafold-multistate) to acquire the predicted active state of the GPCR.
 Trim the top ranked active state structure according to pLDDT and DeepTMHMM identity ([template_trim.ipynb](https://githubtocolab.com/Zebreu/DeorphaNN/blob/main/template_trim.ipynb)).
 2) Run AlphaFold-Multimer on your GPCR-peptide complex using the trimmed active state GPCR as a template.
 Make sure to save the pair representation, and relax the predicted structures.
 3) Process the pair representations using process_pair_reps.py to average the pair representations across all models, and then split into three sets of embeddings.
+To run for a single GPCR-peptide complex, python process_pair_reps.py --input_dir "/path/to/pair_repr/files" --gpcr_length <GPCR_LENGTH> --gpcr <GPCR_NAME> --peptide <PEPTIDE_NAME>

 4) Run Arpeggio on the relaxed GPCR-peptide pdb (top ranked by peptide pLDDT) using [arpeggio.ipynb](https://githubtocolab.com/Zebreu/DeorphaNN/blob/main/arpeggio.ipynb)

 ## References